Menu

 Grandchester

+Grandchester is an historic township, noted for its steam driven sawmill and the first railway line in Queensland.
 The Grandchester area was visited by European explorer Allan Cunningham, who came through the area in May 1829.
 Cunningham’s party camped beside what is now known as the Railway Lagoon while searching for the source of the Brisbane River.
-The settlement was named Bigge's Camp, after the pioneering pastoralist Frederick Bigge who camped by the lagoon in 1842 on his way north to Brisbane.
+Brothers, Frederick and Francis Bigge, travelled to Moreton Bay and by 1842 had "squatted" in the Mount Brisbane district, where their headquarters was known as "Bigge's Camp."

 The first section of railway between Ipswich and Grandchester was officially opened on 31st July 1865.
 The station building is the oldest in Queensland.
 To celebrate the opening of the line, an excursion was held for dignitaries including Governor Bowen and Lady Bowen.
 The name wasn't considered elegant enough and Governor Bowen suggested that it should be translated into Latin.
 “Big” became Grand and “Camp” became chester, producing Grandchester.